Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Numerical Evaluation

-Examining $\boldsymbol{\mathcal{P}}$ directly is challenging due to the intricate nature and interdependence of the optimization variables and elements within the bound in~\eqref{eq:gen_conv}.
-To address this challenge, we conduct an ablation study to systematically assess the isolated impacts of key optimization and scaling variables in $\boldsymbol{\mathcal{P}}$.
-The results in Sec. \ref{subsubsub:2}, \ref{subsubsub:3}, \ref{subsubsub:4}, \ref{subsubsub:5}, \ref{subsubsub:6}, and \ref{subsubsub:7} represent the averaged outcomes over $10$ Monte-Carlo iterations of independent network realizations.
+Examining $\boldsymbol{\mathcal{P}}$ directly is challenging due to the interdependencies between the optimization variables and the bound in~\eqref{eq:gen_conv}.
+We thus conduct an ablation study to systematically assess the isolated impacts of key optimization and scaling variables in $\boldsymbol{\mathcal{P}}$.
+The results in Secs. \ref{subsubsub:2}-\ref{sec:DCC} represent the averaged outcomes over $10$ Monte-Carlo iterations.
+To avoid repetition of results, in this section, we only consider MNIST dataset and use a 1200-kilobit ML model (convolutional neural network), later utilized in Sec.~\ref{sec:training_performance} for model training.

-\subsubsection{Impacts of Dynamic Model Drift}
+\subsubsection{Impacts of dynamic model drift}